-You need to log in through the learner log in section of the NZQA site.
+Aakonga need to log in through the learner log in section of the NZQA site.

-Important information is found through the learner log in including your examination results which are released in January.
-You need to have your NSN number to set up your learner log in.
-You can see this on KAMAR or ask your pou aarahi or the Student office.
+Important information is found through the learner log in including examination results which are released in January.
+Aakonga need to have their NSN number to set up their learner log in.
+This can be found on KAMAR under student details.